Andrew Lincoln On The Walking Dead: ‘The Thrill Of The Fight’ Is Back

 “But afterward?
 The show’s ratings have fallen off a cliff in the weeks that followed.
 They dropped precipitously from 12.5 in episode 2 to now just 11 million viewers in episode 5.”

-Tassi then compares those numbers to season averages over the years.
+Tassi then compared those numbers to season averages over the years.

 “Having just 11 million viewers drops The Walking Dead to a viewership level not seen since season 3.
 The show was still popular then, but with seasons 4 and 6 averaging about 12-13 million viewers an episode, and season five averaging more like 13-15, this is obviously not the direction The Walking Dead wants to be moving.”